PeptidesMasters

 You don't need a PhD to evaluate whether a peptide study means something.
 Here's a framework:

 1. Who were the subjects?
-Cells in a dish, mice, rats, or humans?
+Cells, mice, or humans?
 The further up this ladder, the more relevant the data.

 5. What were the actual outcomes?
 A statistically significant result may still be clinically meaningless if the effect size is tiny.

 6. Has it been replicated?
-A single study — no matter how well designed — should be treated with appropriate skepticism until independently replicated.
+A single study should be treated with skepticism until independently replicated.

 Red Flags When Buying / What to Look for in a Supplier